-The government in 1827 offered a grant or other indulgences for the discovery of a new road over the Blue Mountains.
+The government in 1827 offered a grant or other indulgences for anyone finding the route of a new road over the Blue Mountains.
 This attracted Hume and he was successful.
 Though his line of road was not adopted he received a grant of 1280 acres (518 ha) for his services and as additional remuneration for his work with Hovell.
 In 1828 he was attached by Darling to Charles Sturt's expedition into the interior.
 The party reached the Darling River.
 On this trip Hume showed his ability to work well and enthusiastically under a man he liked and respected.
 They became lifelong friends and Hume's ability to handle the Aboriginals was never better illustrated than on this journey.

 The appreciative Sturt endeavoured to obtain his services for an expedition down the Murray, but he was unable to go; Hume's health had been impaired by the rigours of the journeys with Hovell and he now had to consider his wife and his future.
 His choice of the Yass plains as the site of a home was probably made in the early 1820s when the area was already being settled by squatters.
 Hume moved to the plains in 1829, receiving one grant of 1280 acres (518 ha) and another of 1920 (777 ha).
 By 1830 he was established with several flocks of sheep and a number of pigs.
 Later he held three expanded holdings, Humewood, Marchmont and Eurolie.